IBM-Cloud/ansible-collection-ibm/docs/ibm_container_alb_create.rst

     If set to true, the ALB is enabled by default.

-  ingress_image (False, str, None)
-    The type of Ingress image that you want to use for your ALB deployment.

-  vlan_id (True, str, None)
-    (Required for new resource) The VLAN ID that you want to use for your ALBs.

-  zone (True, str, None)
-    (Required for new resource) The zone where you want to deploy the ALB.

-  ip (False, str, None)
-    The IP address that you want to assign to the ALB.

   nlb_version (False, str, None)
     The version of the network load balancer that you want to use for the ALB.

   alb_type (True, str, None)
     (Required for new resource) The type of ALB that you want to create.

+  ingress_image (False, str, None)
+    The type of Ingress image that you want to use for your ALB deployment.

   id (False, str, None)